WORDS BY STEPHEN YU

-On the best shoes to customize for beginners:
+On the best shoes to customise for beginners:

 “Air Force 1’s and Stan Smiths are a good shoe to start with because they have less panels and components than more complex designs.
 Air Jordan 1’s are great too because they have a lot of areas to work on technique.“

-On the easiest customization technique for first timers to attempt:
+On the easiest customisation technique for first timers to attempt: